 Chia eggs are the best–you can turn any recipe vegan by replacing the eggs with this quick trick!
 Chia seeds are known for their powerful health benefits.
 They’re loaded antioxidants, fiber, quality protein, Omega-3’s, and more!
 They’re great for energy and weight loss.
 Plus, they’re easy to add to just about everything.
+Blueberries are amazing for you too!
+I found this article on Thrive Cuisine to be very informative on the many health benefits of berries.

 I used coconut sugar to make the crumble topping.
 Coconut sugar is really yum, but it’s caramel-y flavor isn’t for everyone.
 If you’re not a fan or don’t have it on hand, you can use brown sugar or just skip the topping.
 It’s delicious plain too! 🙂